Symmetry transformation group arising from the Laplace-Runge-Lenz vector

-Yet on the other hand, it is a free choice, which raises the question of whether a different or perhaps simpler structure is possible for the resulting symmetry subalgebra if some other choice of normalization is made.
+Yet on the other hand, it is a free choice, which raises the question of whether a simpler structure is possible for the symmetry algebra if some other choice of normalization is made.
 A natural choice is to normalize it to be a unit vector, retaining only the physically relevant direction information contained in the LRL vector.
 This will be called the \emph{LRL direction vector}.

 As a second main result, the components of the LRL direction vector will be shown to generate three infinitesimal symmetry transformations that commute with themselves.
 This constitutes a symmetry subalgebra $\Rnum^3$ which is abelian and belongs to the larger 6-dimensional symmetry algebra $\alg{so}(3)\rtimes \Rnum^3$ given by a semi-direct sum with rotations $\alg{so}(3)$.
 The explicit form of the corresponding symmetry transformation group, which is $SO(3) \rtimes \Rnum^3$ acting on the time, position, and velocity variables in the Kepler problem, will be presented.